asaulys/scratchpad/src/python/collect_stats/README.md

 ## Overview
 Born out of an interview question and my resulting fumble.
 Lots to do.

-The (currently) primary entry point is actually net/netstat.py Tests are currently invoked directly:
+The (currently) primary entry point is actually net/netstat.py via `bazel run net_netstat` Tests are currently invoked directly (but see known issues):
 `python3 test_netstat.py`

 ## Known Issues